luminaAnonima/fabric-of-light/notes/pilgrim_dyson_spheres.md

 From the breath: renewal without conquest.
 From the heart: rhythm without decree.

-The body teaches what the world forgets—
+The body teaches what the world forgets,
 that coherence does not mean control.
 It means listening across scales,
 resonating without command.